cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/service-lifecycle-management.md

 ## Orchestration engine

-Cloud 66 provides an orchestration engine to roll out Docker images to your servers and initialize containers from them.
-This is what is provided for you from start to finish:
+Maestro provides an orchestration engine to roll out Docker images to your servers and initialize containers from them.
+This includes:

-- Bring up your containers
+- Bringing up containers
 - Monitoring
 - Scaling
 - Port forwarding